 WHY IT MATTERS:

-- Higher wage jobs require ever-higher levels of skills and education.
-Closing wide, persistent racial gaps in educational attainment is key to building a strong workforce.
+- Higher‑wage jobs increasingly demand advanced skills and education.
+Closing the persistent racial gaps in educational attainment is essential for strengthening the Region’s workforce.

 - Chamber programs like the Detroit Promise, which offers tuition-free college access for Detroit high school graduates; Detroit Reconnect, which helps adults pursue higher education; and Detroit Drives Degrees, which works on reaching 60% postsecondary attainment in the Region while cutting the equity gap in half.